Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording

-Our experimental strategy is displayed in Figure~\ref{fig:fig1}a.
-The \DEOS optical setup is extremely close to classical chirped pulse electro-optic sampling systems~\cite{EOS_first_spectral_encoding,PhysRevLett.88.124801,sun1998analysis,peng2008optimal,fletcher2002distortion,schmidhammer2009single,PhysRevSTAB.15.070701,funkner2019high}, except few -- though crucial -- modifications.
-The electric field under interest $E(t)$ is imprinted in single-shot onto a chirped laser pulse.
-Then we record the optical spectra in single-shot at the two polarizer outputs.
-If we assume a linear chirp, the optical frequency $\omega_{opt}$ is related to the input time $t$ by:
+Our experimental method is displayed in Figure~\ref{fig:fig1}a. {\DEOS} is based on chirped pulse electro-optic sampling, with a readout that uses a grating spectrometer~\cite{EOS_first_spectral_encoding,PhysRevLett.88.124801,sun1998analysis,peng2008optimal,fletcher2002distortion,schmidhammer2009single,PhysRevSTAB.15.070701,funkner2019high}, but with crucial modifications that remove the temporal resolution limitation.
+The electric field under test $E(t)$ is imprinted in single-shot onto the intensity and phase of a chirped laser pulse.
+If we assume a linear chirp, the optical angular frequency at the spectrometer $\omega_{opt}$ is related to the input time $t$ by: